 - we obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant which are directly relevant to specific assertions in the financial statements are those related to the reporting frameworks (United Kingdom Generally Accepted Accounting Practice, the Companies Act 2006) and the relevant tax compliance regulations in the jurisdiction in which the company operates.
 We enquired of management, whether they were aware of any instances of noncompliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - we identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our commercial experience and through discussion with management. - we assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by meeting with management and evaluating management's incentives and opportunities for manipulation of the financial statements.
-We considered the risk of fraud to be higher through the potential for management override of controls. - audit procedures performed by the engagement team included: - testing manual journal entries, including journal entries determined to be large or with unusual user posting characteristics; - challenging assumptions and judgements made by management in its estimate of depreciation and amortisation rate. - assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - understanding of the financial reporting framework and the relevant tax compliance regulations specific to the entity. - we did not identify any matters relating to non-compliance with laws and regulation and fraud.
+We considered the risk of fraud to be higher through the potential for management override of controls. - audit procedures performed by the engagement team included: - testing journal entries including those determined to be of unusual value, large value, suspense account transactions or with certain description characteristics; - challenging assumptions and judgements made by management in its estimates of depreciation and amortisation. - these audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it; - assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - understanding of the financial reporting framework and the relevant tax compliance regulations specific to the entity.